-We have selected our personal top 10 of future events which you can’t afford to miss when writing an article about Antwerp.
+We have selected some events which you can’t afford to miss when writing an article about Antwerp.
 Contact us for further information.

 Every first Sunday of the month, several shops are open in Antwerp’s historic city centre.
 There is plenty to choose from including fashion, design, antiques, delis and vintage shops.
 All within walking distance in a city that is both hip and historic, cool and classic, trendy and traditional.